osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 described in this section.
 {: .note}

-*Version >= 1.8.0*{:.version} Indexes can only be defined in version 1.8.0 and above, before that there was always a GIST index created on the first (or only) geometry column of any table.

 To define indexes, set the `indexes` field of the table definition to an array of Lua tables.
 If the array is empty, no indexes are created for this table (except possibly an index on the id column(s)).
 If there is no `indexes` field (or if it is set to `nil`) a GIST index will be created on the first (or only) geometry column of this table.
-This is the same behavior as before version 1.8.0.

 The following fields can be set in an index definition.
 You have to set at least the `method` and either `column` or `expression`.